Edit Prediction

 Predictions that feel right

-Here's what developers love about Edit Prediction.
+Here's what developers love about edit predictions.

 So far the Edit Prediction feature has been great.
 Big fan of the privacy-focused default & controls around sharing training data, especially for non-open-source projects.
 Predictions are fast + have been contextual.